-- Raw macadamia nuts - are rich in healthy facts and can be ground to a fine-grained texture that mimics traditional fresh ricotta cheese.
+- Raw macadamia nuts - are rich in healthy fats and can be ground to a fine-grained texture that mimics traditional fresh ricotta cheese.

-- Nutmeg - adds a subtle, unique taste that works beautifully in recipes like lasagne, canneloni, and gnocchi as well as cheesecakes and desserts.
+- Nutmeg - adds a subtle, unique taste that works beautifully in recipes like lasagne, cannelloni, and gnocchi, as well as cheesecakes and desserts.

-- Sea salt - a touch adds the savoriness desired in cheese.
+- Sea salt - a touch adds the savoriness desirable in cheese.

 - Lemon juice - keeps the tang mellow.

 Soak untoasted, unseasoned macadamias overnight in plenty of water.
-Then you can make fluffy, snow-white vegan cheese in minutes.
+Then you can make fluffy, snow-white macadamia ricotta cheese in minutes.